hypercube-software/TvDb/README.md

 ## How to build?

-You can use the **mvnw** command provided by Spring boot, it will automatically download maven for you.
-Or open the project in Eclipse.
+You can use the **mvnw** command provided by Spring boot or open the project in Eclipse.
+This will also test the server-side.

 ```bash
 mvnw clean install